LibraryCarpentry/lc-marcedit/_episodes/09-regular-expressions.md

 >2.
 In the Batch Editing window, enter 655 in the Field box and enter \4$aElectronic journals in the Field Data Box.
 Under General Options select Use Regular Expression, and under Add Field Options select Add Field If Present/NOT Present.
 >3.
 To add our 655 field to electronic records only, we need to specify what should be present in the record for the new field to be added.
 >What are some fields and values we might look at to determine format?
 >For this example we are going to use a regular expression to look for the presence of an 856 link or a the carrier type online resource.
-Enter the regular expression =856|=338.+online resource in the Find What box.
+Enter the regular expression <code>=856|=338.+online resource</code> in the Find What box.
->- This regular expression looks for the string =856 OR the string =338 followed by any character one or more times, followed by the string online resource
+>- This regular expression looks for the string =856 OR the string =338 followed by any character (.) one or more times (+), followed by the string online resource
 >4.
 Click Add Field.
 Review your data, were the new fields added correctly?
 {: .checklist}

+After making edits to your subset of files, you can either save the edits back into the original file, or save the subset of files separately.
+To save edits back into the main file, select File → Save (Ctrl+S).
+You will get a dialogue box indicating that your records have been saved back into the original file.
+To save your subset of files separately, select File → Save As.
+Specify the name and location of your file and click Ok.